adetalhouet/ocp-gitops/README.md

 After experiencing all the above, I ended up building a Helm Chart to defined the ArgoCD `Application`.
 It can be found in the [helm](helm) folder.

+### How it works

+If you are familiar with Helm, it should be very easy, because my chart is very simple.

+I have only one [template](helm/templates) to define `Application` manifest.

+The template basically goes over the defined application in the [values.yaml](helm/values.yaml) file

 ## Helm chart repository

 In order to use that chart from AgoCD, it must be available through a helm repository.
 Hence I made this Github repository a helm repository, using Github pages.
-It is serving the release charts defined in the [index.yaml](https://github.com/adetalhouet/ocp-gitops/blob/main/index.yaml) file.
+It is serving the release charts defined in the [index.yaml](index.yaml) file.

 In order to consume the helm chart, simply add the following dependency in yours: